Peyronies (as horrible as it may seem)

 Penile traction, correctly done, has been proven to be the safest and surest method to a straight erection.
 The results will be permanent!
-You can also get the Best and Safest penile traction device in the world for under $300!
+You can also get one of the Best and Safest penile traction devices in the world for under $200!
 Compare that to the thousands of dollars you would have to spend on other methods that come with so many possibly devastating side effects!

 Because of it's safety and effectiveness, penile traction is now recommended by Doctors in 29 countries around the world.

 As you now know, scar tissue is causing the erection to bend.
 In order to have a straight erection you must do 1 of two things:

 1) Lengthen the scar to an equal length as the normal tissue (during erection.)
 Or,

 2) Shorten the skin on the opposite side of the scar (surgery).

 The problem with a scar is that it won't ever stretch sufficiently.
 You have to actually make that scar tissue longer.
 That is what the traction device does.